Pescado al Horno con Patatas

-Our ‘puchero de pescado’ recipe is more of a fish pie than a ‘cocido’ which is baked in the oven using a casserole dish or earthenware pot.
-It’s a fairly simple dish which combines fish, potatoes and a breadcrumb topping.
-It includes a fish stock and a tomato sauce, both of which can be prepared at home using the instructions which appear at the end of this book.
-To save time you might prefer to use shop-bought fish stock (these are sometimes very salty) and tinned tomatoes with a little tomato puree.
+The dish is cooked in the oven using a casserole dish or earthenware pot and includes a fish stock and a tomato sauce.
+Both of these can be prepared using the instructions which appear at the end of this book.
+To save time you might prefer to use shop-bought fish stock and tinned tomatoes with a little tomato puree.

 - 150ml olive oil

 - 4 x 175g white fish fillets – use the white fish you prefer or is most available

 - 3 cloves of garlic, crushed

 - 150ml Fish Stock

 - 4-5 handfuls of breadcrumbs